Gardener Gunnersbury Modern Slavery Statement

 Reporting Channels, Whistleblowing and Remediation

-Image showing remediation and worker support measures Employees, contractors and third parties are encouraged to report concerns through our established reporting channels.
+A person in a green dress is using garden scissors to trim a rose bush with vibrant pink blossoms and green foliage in a well-maintained outdoor garden setting.
+The rose bush is situated in a landscaped yard with a variety of plant elements, including small shrubs, taller plants, and patches of soil visible in the background.
+The garden surface appears tidy, with a mix of natural soil and neatly arranged plant beds.
+The lighting suggests a bright, possibly sunny day, and the overall scene emphasizes outdoor gardening activities typical of residential landscaping in Gunnersbury.
+This image reflects garden maintenance services by Gardener Gunnersbury, showcasing the care given to flowering shrubs and garden upkeep within a landscaped outdoor space.
+Employees, contractors and third parties are encouraged to report concerns through our established reporting channels.
 Reports may be made anonymously where permitted, and all allegations are treated seriously and investigated promptly.
 We have a formal whistleblowing procedure and a non-retaliation commitment so that individuals who raise concerns in good faith are protected.
 Reports are triaged, investigated and escalated to senior management as necessary.

 Governance, Review and Continuous Improvement: Our modern slavery governance framework assigns clear responsibilities for compliance and oversight.
 The Board and senior leadership review modern slavery risks and mitigation activity regularly.
 We commit to an annual review of this anti-slavery statement and associated policies to reflect changes in our business, the supply chain and emerging best practice.
 Findings from supplier audits, incident investigations and training programmes feed into this review, and action plans are updated accordingly.